tomhea/flip-jump/README.md

 ns namespace_name {
     ns nested_namespace {
         // Access nested_namespace definitions with the "." prefix, namespace_name definitions with the ".." prefix,
-        //  and so on (the number of leading dots, the number of namespaces to go upwords inc. the current).
+        //  and so on (the number of leading dots, the number of namespaces to go upwards inc. the current).
     }
     // A namespace can also contain code.
 }